St John the Baptist Church of England Primary School

 Lunchtime and School Meals

 We are fortunate to have our own school kitchen on site and meals are prepared daily by Hampshire Caterers (HC3S).
-There are two choices of main meals each day, one of which is vegetarian.
+There are three choices of main meals each day, one of which is vegetarian.
 Both are nutritionally balanced and pre-ordered in the morning to avoid disappointment.
 A picnic menu is also provided if children should prefer a cold option.
 Payment is given to the school office in advance or on the day.
 Parents are welcome to send a home prepared packed lunch for their child if they prefer.

 A “Healthy Schools Tuck Shop” is also available in Key Stage 2 at morning break.
 Infant school children receive free fruit as part of a government initiative.